Introduction

 Key Technologies for Food Safety and Trust

-Digital technologies are all electronic tools, devices, and systems that use digital to create, store, manage, and transmit data.
-According to the EIT, digital technologies will be trends in the food industry in 2024 [8].
+Digital technologies are all electronic tools, devices, and systems that use digital information to create, store, manage, and transmit data.
+According to the EIT, digital technologies will be in the food industry in 2024 [8].
 Examples of digital technologies that are being increasingly adopted in the food industry include [3]:

 • Big Data – large, complex data sets (e.g., food safety database records, data from sensors, multimedia content)

-• Internet of Things (IoT) – a network of connected physical devices that care to share data (e.g. sensors, embedded devices)
+• Internet of Things (IoT) – a network of connected physical devices that to share data (e.g. sensors, embedded devices)

 -> Digital technologies are fueling a more proactive approach to food safety thanks to [2]:

-• Real-time data: Big Data and IoT devices capture information throughout the
+• Real-time data: Big Data and IoT devices capture information throughout the food chain

-• Secure data : By ensuring the integrity of collected data, they enable reliable analysis and informed decision-making
+• Secure data : By ensuring the integrity of collected data, they enable reliable and informed decision-making

-• Advanced data analytics: Innovative techniques identify patterns and trends allowing for targeted interventions and mitigation strategies.
+• Advanced data analytics: Innovative techniques identify patterns and trends allowing for targeted interventions and risk mitigation strategies.

 The New Era of Smarter Food Safety